 The primary source is sunlight.
 So the problem here is for athletes who train indoors in the early morning or late evening.
 Sun exposed.
 Mushrooms are a great source of vitamin D.

-Vitamin B2 is also essential for enhancing the performance of athletes as it helps with energy levels and the production of fat and carbs in the body.
+Vitamin B2 is also essential for enhancing the performance of athletes as it helps with energy levels and the body’s production of fat and carbs.
 It is found mainly in dairy, eggs, and meat.
 However, it is also available in foods like tofu, nuts, seeds, and grains.

-As a result, being vegan is believed to be beneficial to the environment and makes the world a better place to live and our health in every way.
+As a result, being vegan benefits the environment and makes the world a better place to live and our health.
 We only have to adjust to this new way of living.
 The pace at which people have started accepting veganism will also make more and more people aware of its benefits.

 What are the best protein sources?